jeffpatton1971/pattontech/_posts/2023-11-06-azure-devops-pipelines-templates-and-keyvaults.md

 published: true
 ---

-# Leveraging Azure DevOps Pipelines with Templates and Variable Groups Linked to Azure Key Vault

 ## Introduction

 In modern application development, managing secrets and sensitive configuration data is crucial.
 Azure Key Vault provides a secure and efficient way to store these sensitive values.
 In this article, we'll explore how to integrate Azure DevOps pipelines with Azure Key Vault using templates and variable groups.